We are improving UW by forming our union

 You can also check out an overview of the organizing process in our Road Map to Forming A Union and Road Map to Winning a First Contract flyers.

-Who is eligible to be in our bargaining units?
+Who is eligible to be in our Bargaining Units?

 For our Union, we are defining Advising work as student facing professionals who advise students and prospective students on financial aid and funding for education, enrollment and admissions, academics and courses, career paths, and professional development; excluding confidential employees and employees of the Office of the Registrar.